ultraq/postprocessingfilter/README.md

 ---------

 ### 1.0.1
- - Switched from Ant to Gradle as a build tool.
+ - Added Gradle for builds and creating Maven artifacts.
  - Made project available from Maven Central.
 Maven co-ordinates added to the [Installation](#installation) section.